ParanoidUser/yolo/CHANGEME.md

 82 bottles of rum on the wall, 82 bottles of rum!
 You take one down, you pass it around, 81 bottles of rum on the wall.

+81 bottles of rum on the wall, 81 bottles of rum!
+You take one down, you pass it around, 81 bottles of rum on the wall.

 *to be continued...*